 - SAML is available only for versions released after 8.31 and offers a simple solution that requires much more direct interaction between the user and the authentication system.

-In our hosted offering we offer SAML and Multi-Mode Authentication.
+In our Cloud offering, we offer SAML and Multi-Mode Authentication.
 SAML will pass the user’s username and password to the authentication system and receive a verification token back, SAML redirects users to a third-party authentication provider to input their credentials.
 This means that Jama Software does not handle any credential information at all, but it requires more direct interaction between the user and the authentication system.
 This exchange is generally handled by a third-party identity provider rather than by an in-house administrator.